-UK seeks to maintain EU customs tariffs
+UK keen to keep old EU customs deal

 It would mean the UK imposed the same tariffs and checks on international imports as the EU and collected customs duties on behalf of EU countries on items that entered the bloc via its ports.

-The “streamlined” deal would mean a new customs border, including with Ireland.
+The “streamlined” deal would mean a new EU customs border, including with Ireland.

 But this would use high-tech solutions to create “the freest and most frictionless possible trade”, such as CCTV that recognised the number plates of lorries carrying goods of “trusted traders” to avoid systematic vehicle checks.

-The ideas were welcomed by British industry lobbyists, despite the fact they go against the EU’s previous red lines.
+The ideas were welcomed by British industry lobbyists, despite the fact they go against the EU’s red lines.

 The EU has said it would be illegal for the UK to negotiate new trade deals around the world so long as it is still inside its customs union.

-It has also said it wants a deal on EU citizens’ rights, on the Irish border, and on the UK’s EU exit bill before negotiating future trade relations.
+It has also said it wanted a deal on EU citizens’ rights, on the Irish border, and on the UK’s EU exit bill before negotiating future trade relations.

 Phil Hogan, the EU’s agriculture commissioner, told the Financial Times, a British newspaper, that he welcomed the UK’s “appetite for a pragmatic and reasonable outcome to a free-trade agreement”.